Country of origin: Taiwan

 In 2012, Yang left Yahoo!
 He is currently investing in the next generation of technologies at his firm AME Cloud Ventures, where he has invested in more than 50 data-related startups.
 He is also investing in space travel and longevity research, two potentially high-growth areas.

 Yang has kept a close connection to his alma mater.
 In 2007, he and his wife pledged $75 million to Stanford University to build the Jerry Yang and Akiko Yamazaki Environment and Energy Building, affectionately known on campus as Y2E2, and he currently serves as vice-chair of its board of trustees.
-In 2017, they pledged $25 million to San Francisco’s Asian Art Museum, the largest gift in the museum’s history.
+In 2017, they pledged $25 million to the Asian Art Museum in San Francisco, the museum’s highest ever donation.